Killing of Hind Rajab

 Hind Rami Iyad Rajab (هند رامي إياد رجب; – 29 January 2024) was a five-year-old (Note: Most media sources reported Rajab's age at death as six years old.
 Euro-Mediterranean Human Rights Monitor and CNN reported that Rajab was five years old.
-A list released by the Gaza Health Ministry in September 2024 of people killed during the Gaza war with their ID number, age, gender, and birthdate list Rajab as having been 5 years old.)
-Palestinian girl in the Gaza Strip who was killed by Israeli forces during the Gaza war, which also killed six of her family members and two paramedics coming to her rescue.
+A list released by the Gaza Health Ministry in September 2024 of people killed during the Gaza war with their ID number, age, gender, and birthdate listed Rajab as having been 5 years old.)
+Palestinian girl in the Gaza Strip who was killed by the Israel Defense Forces (IDF) during the Gaza war, which also killed six of her family members and two paramedics coming to her rescue.

-Rajab and her family were fleeing Gaza City when their vehicle was shelled, killing her uncle, aunt and three cousins, with Rajab and another cousin surviving and contacting the Palestine Red Crescent Society (PRCS) to ask for help while noting that they were being attacked by an Israeli tank.
+On 29 January 2024, Rajab and her family were fleeing Gaza City when their vehicle was shelled by the IDF, killing her uncle, aunt and three cousins, with Rajab and another cousin surviving and contacting the Palestine Red Crescent Society (PRCS) to ask for help while noting that they were being attacked by an Israeli tank.
 The cousin was later also killed and Rajab was left stranded in the vehicle for hours on the phone, as paramedics from PRCS attempted to rescue her.
-Both Rajab and the paramedics were later also found killed on 10 February after an Israeli withdrawal.
+Both Rajab and the paramedics were later also found dead on 10 February after an Israeli withdrawal.

 Israel claimed that there were not any troops present in the neighborhood and denied carrying out the attack.
 However, this was refuted by The Washington Post and Sky News's investigations relying on satellite imagery and visual evidence, which concluded that a number of Israeli tanks were indeed present and one had likely fired 335 rounds on the car that Rajab and her family had been in, with tank operators being able to see that the car had civilians including children in it.
 The Forensic Architecture investigation also concluded that an Israeli tank had also likely attacked the ambulance that came for Rajab.

-In the aftermath of the killing, Western media outlets were criticized for their coverage of the incident, including for not attributing who killed Rajab and for their adultification of her.
-American student protestors renamed overtaken buildings in honor of Rajab, such as Hind's Hall at Columbia University, drawing increased attention to the incident.
+In the aftermath of the killing, many Western media outlets were criticized for not attributing who killed Rajab and for their adultification of her.
+American student protestors occupied and renamed Hamilton Hall in her honor at Columbia University, drawing increased attention to the killings.
+The feature film The Voice of Hind Rajab (2025) follows the story of her killing.

+On 19 August 2026, the Israeli Defense Force finally admitted its soldiers had fired upon the car taking Hind and announced that they had launched a criminal investigation into her death; Hind's family has shown skepticism that justice would be served from the investigation.

 Background

-By November 2023, about a month after the Israeli invasion of the Gaza Strip, much of Gaza was heavily damaged and largely deserted and bombed-out.
+By November 2023, about a month after the Israeli invasion of the Gaza Strip, much of Gaza was heavily damaged, largely deserted, and bombed-out.
 By December 2023, the healthcare system in Gaza was close to collapse due to Israeli attacks and a blockade of humanitarian aid.
 Northern Gaza was particularly affected, as there were no functioning hospitals in the area by December due to shortage of supplies, fuel and staff.